UniHD-CEG/gpugraph500/README.md

 ```
 See a full description of the [options](#execution-options) below.

-runs a test with 16 proccesses in 8 nodes, using Scale Factor 21
+runs a test with 16 processes on 8 nodes, using Scale Factor 21

 # Profiling
 This application allows the code to be instrumented in zones using Score-P (Scalasca) with low overhead.